leonawicz/ProjectManagement/docs/md/func_user_website.md

 Whereas the first three types generate containers for the main Github user web page, I use `type="gallery"` to make a separate container html file of graphics for each panel occurring in my `datavis` container.
 These containers tend to be added to unique web pages.
-`datavis` is for highlighting a number of galleries whereas `gallery` is for the galleries' respective contents.
+`datavis` is for highlighting a number of galleries whereas `gallery` is for each highlighted gallery's respective contents.

 In order to use `type="datavis"` there must be a data visualization local repository.
 Mine is named `DataVisualizationExamples`, evident from the hardcoding currently in place within this function.